Jo Grimond: Early life

+Political career

 Member of Parliament

 After serving as a major in World War II, he was selected by the Liberal Party to contest Orkney and Shetland, the most northerly constituency in the United Kingdom.
 He narrowly missed capturing the seat in 1945 but won it at the 1950 general election.
 The Liberals and their successors, the Liberal Democrats, have retained the seat continuously to the present day.

 Grimond continued to represent the constituency until he retired from politics in 1983, and regularly polled more than 60% of the vote.

 Leader of the Liberal Party

-The party Grimond inherited from former leader Clement Davies had commanded barely 2.5% of the vote at the general election of 1955, but even that figure amounted to a modest revival in Liberal Party fortunes compared with 1951.
-This progress increased under the leadership of Grimond who proved himself to be a man of considerable personal charm and intelligence, with substantial gifts as public speaker and as an author.
-Widely respected as well as trusted, he ensured that by the time he left the leadership in 1967, the Liberals had once again become a notable political force.
+The party Grimond inherited from former leader Clement Davies had secured only 2.7% of the vote in the 1955 general election.
+However, this result represented a modest recovery in the Liberal Party's fortunes compared with its performance in 1951.
+Under Grimond's leadership, this progress continued.
+He helped restore the Liberals as a notable political force by the time he stepped down as leader in 1967.

 It was during his tenure that the first post-war Liberal revival took place: under Grimond's leadership, the Liberals doubled their seat tally and won historic by-elections at Torrington in 1958 (the first by-election gain by the Liberal Party for 29 years), Orpington in 1962, and Roxburgh, Selkirk and Peebles in 1965.

 In 1961-2, the Liberals almost succeeded in capturing Blackpool North, West Derbyshire and Chippenham from the Conservatives and Paisley and Leicester North East from Labour.
-Grimond's dynamic and principled leadership proved attractive to many young aspiring politicians, including John Pardoe and three future party leaders, David Steel, Paddy Ashdown and Sir Menzies Campbell.
+Grimond's leadership proved attractive to many young aspiring politicians, including John Pardoe and three future party leaders, David Steel, Paddy Ashdown and Sir Menzies Campbell.

 In 1967, having led the party through three general elections, he made way for a younger leader, the charismatic Jeremy Thorpe.
 In 1976, when Thorpe was forced to resign because of a scandal, Grimond stepped in as interim leader until the election of a replacement, David Steel.

 Among other posts, Grimond was a barrister and publisher in the 1930s, an army major during World War II, Secretary of the National Trust for Scotland from 1947 to 1949, and held the Rectorships of the University of Edinburgh and the University of Aberdeen and the Chancellorship of the University of Kent at Canterbury (elected in 1970).
 His many books include The Liberal Future (1959, credited with reinvigorating radical liberalism as a coherent modern ideology), The Liberal Challenge (1963), and Memoirs (1979).

 He was the subject of This Is Your Life in 1983 when he was surprised by Eamonn Andrews.